wez3/albert-heijn-date-checker/README.md

 # Albert Heijn delivery date checker

 Due to COVID19 the delivery service of Albert Heijn is very busy.
-This script checks Albert Heijn for any available delivery dates by postal code, and sends a Telegram message whenever a spot is available.
+This script checks Albert Heijn for any available delivery slots by postal code, and sends a Telegram message whenever a spot is available.

 ## Usage